All-Hands-AI/OpenHands/evaluation/TUTORIAL.md

 ![](./static/example_task_1.png)

-You can see the agent uses bash to write a script, making it executable, and then tested it by running it to make sure it is working.
+You can see the agent uses bash to write a script, makes it executable, and then tests it by running it to make sure it is working.

 ## What is "Request user input"?